 The real identity of Xie has also remained obscure.
 Caixin learned that he has also used the name Xie Dichi and asserted that he was a vice president of an asset management company called Guokai Hanfu.
 But that company told Caixin that it has no employee named Xie Dichi, nor one named Xie Yun.

 As Guangdong Zhenrong’s crisis deepens, Xie has disappeared.
 A person familiar with Xie said he has been unable to reach Xie although he knows eight of Xie’s cellphone numbers.
 Another source said Xie is in Hong Kong but no creditor can find him.

-Caixin found that CEFC China Energy also relied heavily on trading among affiliated companies and trade finance to support its expansion.
+Caixin found that CEFC China also relied heavily on trading among affiliated companies and trade finance to support its expansion.

 In 2010, Zhuahai Zhenrong, Guangdong Zhenrong and CEFC China set up a joint venture in Shanghai.
 A former CEFC China executive said the Shanghai unit was a major vehicle for CEFC China to obtain credit.